 Personally, I use the Derma Roller sold by my Face Yoga teacher Fumiko Takatsu, founder of The Face Yoga Method.
 This Derma Roller uses FDA approved technology.
 In addition, it has 2 removable heads which allows use on the face and body.
 You can find it on her website.

-How to use the Derma Roller?
+How to use your Derma Roller?

 The Derma Roller should be used on cleansed and dry skin.

-You can run it under water to remove excess alcohol before you start using it.
+Before using it, disinfect it with alcohol or a disinfectant spray.
+You can put it under water to remove excess alcohol before you start using it.

+It should be used on small parts of the face or body one after the other.
 For example, you can start with the chin, then continue on the cheeks, dividing them into 3 parts, then on the nose, temples, forehead, always dividing it into several parts.

 After you've finished, you can apply your skincare products as you normally would.
+It is better to avoid applying a cream including retinoids (retinol, retinaldehyde and retinoic acid) after a Derma Roller session but rather some hydrating and soothing cream, hyaluronic acid is okay.
 The Derma Roller can be used up to 4 times a month, or once a week.
+For sensitive or reactive skin like mine, I suggest starting once every 2 weeks and see how your skin reacts.

-For sensitive or reactive skin like mine, I suggest starting once every 2 weeks and see how your skin responds.
-The results you can see quickly!
-Within 60 days of use, you will see significant improvements, including: 1- Reduction of deep wrinkles and fine lines, 2- Reduction of acne scars and stretch marks, 3- Reduction of hyperpigmentation, 4- Improvement of the texture and tone of your skin, 5- Better efficiency of your skincare products, 6- Can help reduce hair loss (if you run the Derma Roller over your head).
+Results you can see quickly!
+Within 60 days of use, you will see significant improvements, including: 1- Reduction of deep wrinkles and fine lines, 2- Reduction of acne scars and stretch marks, 3- Reduction of hyperpigmentation, 4- Improvement of the texture and tone of your skin, 5- Better efficiency of your skincare products, 6- Can help reduce hair loss (if you use the Derma Roller over your head).
 The Derma Roller is perfect for almost all skin types and if used correctly, will become one of your favorite beauty tool!

 Bisous Bisous